by Susanna Gebauer (@dreckbaerfrau)

 We tried many things on our Facebook page, then left it for a while and tried again.
 As it turned out, posting many times a day (up to 10 times), was actually a good thing for us.
 Interactions raised, and more fans turned up.
 As it is, we simply could not keep up with creating enough great stories including great visuals for 10 times a day.

 On Twitter, this is a totally different story.
 The Infographic says there is no upper limit to posting on Twitter.
-That is dangerous – of course, there is an amount of posts even on Twitter, which turns everything into spam.
+That is dangerous – of course, there is a number of posts even on Twitter, which turns everything into spam.
 Still, on Twitter, you can post often – very often (even though I have seen the advice of posting no more than 10 times a day on Twitter far too often).
 As an example look at Jeff Bullas Twitter: He posts every 10 min. – he has this much great content.

 We are running 25 Twitter accounts, and each one has a different posting frequency and different content to tweet.

 Whatever you do, keep in mind that it is your results that count and not some numbers on an infographic.
 Before you decide on a posting frequency (and a strategy) for your social accounts, make sure you know what you want to achieve and how you can measure results!
 If you do not do this, you will never know how often you should post.

 P.S.: There are many tools that allow you to set up post schedules for your social media accounts.
 If you are trying to work out the best strategy, it might be worth a look.